-The wizard can be launched by selecting File > New... and selecting External Build Wizard.
-The New... dialog will collect the name and location of the project before launching the wizard.
+The wizard can be launched by selecting File > New... and selecting External Build Wizard from the New dialog box.
+The New dialog box will collect the name and location of the project before launching the wizard.

 Figure 17.6 External Build Wizard Page 1